threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_website_deploy/getting_started_website_deploy.md

 This tutorial will be using [Hugo](https://gohugo.io/getting-started/), which is a static site generator to serve the website contents.
 A simple configuration and basic files will be used.

 The tutorial will also use the example "chat flows" to deploy the solution.
-The chat flows are wizards that guide you through different steps asking you question to help you generate a reservation understandable by the grid.
+The chat flows are wizards that guide you through different steps asking you questions to help you generate a reservation understandable by the grid.
 The Generic flist chatflow will be used where the url of the flist we will be creating is used in the process.

 ## Index